lana-20/selenium-grid-parallel-testing/README.md

 When I install this infrastructure through Docker [container], the Hub is connected to all the Node containers.
 I can maintain all 7 containers (1 Hub + 6 Nodes) on the same EC2 machine.
 Or, I can take a cluster of 6 EC2 instances and connect the Hub to it.
 However, this may incur unnecessary costs for EC2 instances.
 It's better to create 1 EC2 on AWS and configure all the Grid setup there.

 The whole concept remains the same.
 On the same machine, I have the Hub set up on IP Address 201.9.10.11 : Port Number 4444.
 All the Nodes have their own IP Address and Port Number.
 All these are Linux Machines.
 95% of the containers available on the market are Linux containers.
+I'm uncertain if Windows containers are availalble for Selenium Chrome, Firefox or other browsers.
+Most of the containers I work with are Linux machines.
+Each Linux machine has its own IP and Port, the same IP:Port as in the Hub Server.
+All the Nodes and the Hub are connected through Docker Containers and are available on my AWS machine.